nadaqui/CSARCH2-CaseStudy1/README.md

 ## 5. Budget Analysis
 - **Budget Limit**: ₱20,000
-- **Final Total**: ₱XX,000
+- **Final Total**: ₱20,095
-- ✅ Within budget / ❌ Over budget
+- ❌ Over budget by ₱95 (~0.5%)
-- Notes on trade-offs (e.g., cheaper RAM, higher PSU wattage, no aftermarket cooler, etc.).
+- Notes on trade-offs (e.g., cheaper RAM, higher PSU wattage, no aftermarket cooler, etc.):
+  - Budget mostly allocated on Motherboard, CPU & GPU.
+  - Cuts are done on CPU Cooler and Storage at the cost of the allocation of the main three parts.
+  - PSU is fairly allocated at the cost of it not being modular and limited power headroom.
+  - With a tight budget and limited online shops, it is difficult to find compatible parts that are up to date.

 ---